Aquaculture comes of age

 'Aquaculture is important because it is another way to provide the public and the market with valuable proteins that we would otherwise need to get from the ocean.
 Products from the sea have a very high nutritional value, are highly recommended by medical bodies in terms of health and preventing heart disease,' said Dr Kah.
 Additionally, he noted, due to the current reality of over-fishing, pollution and global warming, culturing species will be called upon increasingly in the future as a way to save aquatic animals from becoming endangered.

 As one of the key actions of the Reprofish project, Dr Kah inaugurated a three-day workshop held earlier this month which brought together European scientists and industry stakeholders (including hatchery managers and fish breeders) to present an overview of the most important knowledge on fish reproduction as well as its industrial application.
-The emphasis of the exchange was to determine potential research gaps and priorities in this area in order to inform future strategy for some of the species farmed in Europe, such as rainbow trout, common carp, sea bass, sea bream, turbot and salmon (Europe produces most of the world’s supply of the latter).
+The emphasis of the exchange was to determine potential research gaps and priorities in this area in order to inform future strategy for some of the species farmed in Europe, such as rainbow trout, common carp, sea bass, sea bream, turbot and salmon (

 'Reproduction is life,' said Dr Kah.
 'If animals do not reproduce it is the end of the chain.
 It is a very complex function that involves a lot of internal factors — from an organism and interactions within an organism to input from the environment (such as temperature) — which help the organism decide whether it will reproduce or not.
 This is what we are trying to understand; why a fish starts reproducing, how we can control this mechanism, how we can master it, and use this knowledge to culture fish.'